epiviz/epiviz.gl/README.md

 # epiviz.gl

 The `epiviz.gl` project is meant to visualize genomic data using webgl and webworkers, in an effort to give a fluid, high-performance user experience.
-Visualizations are defined via a declarative schema.
+Visualizations are defined via a declarative specification.

 **Live demo: https://epiviz.github.io/epiviz.gl/**